 Playa de Torrenueva: The Quiet One

-Torrenueva sits further south, about 1.5 kilometres of grey sand that despite its popularity never gets as crowded as Levante.
-It is further from the town centre, which filters out the casual beach-goer.
-The water here is generally clear and calm, and it has a more local, residential feel.
+Torrenueva sits further south, a stretch of grey-toned sand that never gets as crowded as Levante despite its quality.
+It is further from the town centre, which filters out casual day-trippers.
+The water is generally clear and calm.
+Worth knowing before you go: Torrenueva has no beach bar or parasol rental setup, so bring everything you need from town.

-There are fewer facilities than Levante, but the beach itself is excellent.
-If you want space and quiet outside of peak August, Torrenueva is where to go.
+If you want space and quiet outside of peak August, Torrenueva is the place to head.

 Practical Beach Information